TRANSFERRING SHARES TO YOUR RRSP

 You can contribute shares to your RRSP, subject to the further points made below.
 But do not swap shares for other shares, securities or money that is in your RRSP!

-Some taxpayers were finding ways to manipulate their income for tax purposes by swapping securities in and out of their RRSPs (perhaps timed so that large dividends would be paid tax-free to the RRSP).
+Some taxpayers were finding ways to manipulate their income for tax purposes by swapping volatile securities in and out of their RRSPs (such as by picking the day’s low price for the transfer, so that gains accrued tax-free in the RRSP).
 The Department of Finance cracked down on this in 2011, and introduced rules that severely penalize taxpayers for swapping assets into their RRSPs for cash or other assets.
-Any income or gain earned in the RRSP on such assets will effectively be 100% confiscated.
+Any income or gain earned in the RRSP on such assets will be 100% confiscated.

 So make sure you are contributing to the RRSP, not exchanging the shares for something the RRSP already owns.